Daniel's Moral Dilemma

 - We ought not to place ourselves on the receiving end of influence seeking to arouse our ungodly lusts, whether the lust of the eyes, the lust of the flesh, or the pride of life.

-- We ought not to participate vicariously (at second hand) in the sins of others.
+- We ought not to participate vicariously in someone else’s sin, whether we meet it in the real world or in the world of fantasy.

 Why Neither the Name nor the Education Was Unscriptural

 The Bible does not prohibit the use of a pagan name.
 A new convert with such a name need not exchange it for one with godly meaning.
-A name like Diana (Roman goddess of the woods and mountains) or Thurston ("stone of Thor"; Thor was one of the chief gods of Norse mythology) is not the best, but it is not so badly tainted that it will be considered a tribute to a false deity.
+A name like Diana (Roman goddess of the woods and mountains) or Thurston ("stone of Thor"; Thor was one of the chief gods of Norse mythology) is not the best, but is not so badly tainted that it implies tribute to a false deity.

 Also, the Bible does not denounce the study of a false religion.
 Whether such study is justified depends on three considerations.